 Parameter Description Max Number of Messages Maximum number of messages stored in the user's mailbox.
 The range is 1-999 , defaulting to 100.
 Mailbox Size Mailbox size in MBs of stored messages.
 The range is 1-500 MB, with a default of 50.

-Parameter Description Maximum length of voice messages in minute The range is 1-30 minutes, with a default of minutes.
-Max Message Length Retention Length of Saved Messages Number of days saved messages are archived by the system.
+Max Message Length Maximum length of voice messages in minutes.
+The range is $1-30$ minutes, with a default of 5 minutes.
+Retention Length of Saved Messages Number of days saved messages are archived by the system.
 The range is 1-90 days, with a default of 60.